Arunkarthik-K/Arunkarthik-K/README.md

 <h1 align="center">Hi 👋, I'm Arunkarthik</h1>
-<h3 align="center">A passionate software developer from India</h3>
+<h3 align="center">A passionate AI Engineer from India</h3>

-- 🔭 I’m currently working on **Phonepe Pulse Data Visualization and Exploration**
+- 🔭 An accomplished IT professional with **3.5 years** of experience, including 2 years of relevant experience in the AIML field, skilled in Python programming, AIML frameworks, and algorithms.
+Seeking to leverage these skills and experience to drive business insights and decision-making.

-- 🌱 I’m currently learning **GenAI**
+- 💻 Worked on various live projects with **international and domestic clients**.

 - 💬 Ask me about **AI & ML stuff**

 - 📫 How to reach me **arunkarthik.k97@gmail.com**

-- 📄 Know about my experiences https://drive.google.com/file/d/1D3qL9YFA_hkV9vwTu0zt0QOAriwX04bd/view?usp=sharing
+- 📄 Know about my experiences https://drive.google.com/file/d/1MHF2TyMvHspRccCP6O62hzIl1yw72wJt/view?usp=sharing

 <h3 align="left">Connect with me:</h3>
 <p align="left">